flutter/website/src/docs/release/breaking-changes/annotations-return-local-position-relative-to-object.md

 ## Summary

 The local position returned in an annotation search is now relative to the region that contains the annotation object instead of the layer.
 This majorly affects mouse events (`onEnter`, `onExit`, and `onHover`).

 ## Context

 Annotations are metadata that are assigned during the rendering phase to regions on the screen.
 Searching the annotations with a location gives the contextual information that contains that location.
 They are used to detect mouse events and the theme of app bars.

 When `localPosition` was first added to the search result, it was defined as relative to the layer that owned the annotation, which turned out to be a design mistake.
 The offset from the layer is meaningless and unreliable.
-For example, a `Transform` widget will draw on the same layer with an offset if the transform matrix is a simple translation, or push a dedicated `TransformLayer` if the matrix is non-trivial.
-The former case will keep the previous coordinate origin (for example, the top left corner of the app), while the latter case will move the position origin since it's on a new layer, and the difference of them might just be an unnoticeable scale of 99%.
+For example, a `Transform` widget draws on the same layer with an offset if the transform matrix is a simple translation, or push a dedicated `TransformLayer` if the matrix is non-trivial.
+The former case keeps the previous coordinate origin (for example, the top left corner of the app), while the latter case moves the position origin since it's on a new layer, and the difference of them might just be an unnoticeable scale of 99%.

 Moreover, the major (if not only) users of `AnnotatedRegionLayer` are render objects and widgets, which define regions out of themselves and expect to know the location relative to the region.
 How the search is implemented under the hood using a layer is unrelated, and should be transparent.

-This change was also the first step of a longer plan that moved the annotations from the layer tree into an independent tree ([Issue #49568][]).
+This change was also the first step of a longer plan to move the annotations from the layer tree into an independent tree ([Issue #49568][]).
-As a result, the annotations no longer has access to their relative position to any layers.
+As a result, the annotations no longer have access to their position relative to any layers.

 ## Description of change

-The `localPosition` returned by an `AnnotatedRegionLayer` is now the local position it received subtracted by `offset`, where `offset` is the the location of the clipping area relative to the layer.
+The `localPosition` returned by an `AnnotatedRegionLayer` is now the local position it received subtracted by `offset`, where `offset` is the location of the clipping area relative to the layer.

 ```dart
 class AnnotatedRegionLayer<T> extends ContainerLayer {